agentolek/Register-Simulator/README.md

 - path of .json file containing register config stuff
 - path to file te program will write its output to
 And one of the below (or maybe just disregard the first one if loop flag is given, need to read docs):
-- number of new sequences to be generated
+Either one of the below flags must be present:
-- optional flag --until-loop -> the program will work until it creates an already acquired sequence
+- --until-loop -> the program will work until it creates an already acquired sequence
+- --steps :int: -> the program will generate a certain number of sequences.

 #### What does the input json need to look like?